 It was long past time to go but after discovering they have great value rooms on the premises, something tells me next time we’re in the area, my wife is going to pick this one as the overnight stop, and I’m certainly not going to argue.
 Great value food, huge well-priced tap selection and a cozy pub and shady we-treed Biergarten.
 What’s not to love?

 If that’s not enough for you, in bottles: Landbier, Keller-Pils and Bock on a regular basis.
-Specialty beers include: Rauchbock (collaboration with Cervejaria Bamberg), Hopferla IPA (collaboration wth Fat Head Ohio), Weizenbock, Bock Bourbon Style aged in bourbon barrels, Dopplebock aged in rum barrels, Weizenbock aged in sherry barrels and a Weizenbock ages in Dornfelder oak barrels (actually unavailable when I was there but it was coming back again).
+Specialty beers include: Rauchbock (collaboration with Cervejaria Bamberg), Hopferla IPA (collaboration wth Fat Head Ohio), Weizenbock, Bock Bourbon Style aged in bourbon barrels, Dopplebock aged in rum barrels, Weizenbock aged in sherry barrels and a Weizenbock aged in Dornfelder oak barrels (actually unavailable when I was there but it was coming back again).

 Maibockanstich is the 4th weekend in April